 Many of these amazing places have been successfully and creatively adapted but more remain underused and awaiting a new purpose.
-To mark the publication of Historic England’s report Engines of Prosperity: New Uses for Old Mills we have chosen some of our favourite conversions to show just what new dreams can be stitched from the historic fabric of the mill.
+We have chosen some of our favourite conversions to show just what new dreams can be stitched from the historic fabric of the mill.
 We’d love to hear about your favourites, whether you live or work in a mill or just admire them from afar.

 Written by Deborah Wall, Historic Places Principal Adviser, Historic England, Yorkshire.

 The famous red suit that Lenny Henry wore for Comic Relief in 2005 came from Sunny Bank Mills in Leeds, which was still producing high-quality wool cloth until 2008.
 In 2010 the 6th generation of mill owners, the Gaunt family, set about adapting the mill to re-establish its role as a major employer in the area.
 Today the mills are home to sixty companies ranging from creative businesses, architects, a gallery and café and a children’s play gym as well as their own archive museum open to the public.